 Every country reports those figures a little differently and, inevitably, misses undiagnosed infections and deaths.
 With this project we are focusing on the trends within countries as they try to contain the virus’ spread, whether they are approaching or past peak infection rates, or if they are seeing a resurgence of infections or deaths.

-COVID-19 infections are still rising in 77 countries.
-There have been at least 43,055,000 reported infections and 1,154,000 reported deaths caused by the new coronavirus so far.
+There have been at least 61,166,000 reported infections and 1,464,000 reported deaths caused by the novel coronavirus in Europe so far.

 New reported infections

 Countries reporting the most new infections each day *

 average decreasing over last 2 weeks